2022 Autumn Tour of Northern Japan

 Day 3: Nikko

-A walk through an impressive avenue of giant cedar trees takes us to the highly decorated Toshogu Shrine which honours the Tokugawa shogun.
+A walk along an impressive avenue of giant cedar trees takes us to the highly decorated Toshogu Shrine which honours the Tokugawa shogun.
 There will be time to explore the extensive complex of shrine buildings enclosed within dense forest.

 Tonight you will experience your first onsen, a hot mineral springs spa bath.
 Our guide will talk you through the ritual and etiquette of the Japanese bath and explain why a visit to an onsen remains one of the nation’s most popular pastimes.